leonlinsx/minimal-mistakes/_posts/2017-06-30-hamming-on-research.md

 I see his point, though I'm reluctant to believe it.
 I have a personal bias to keep to my own silo when I'm working on something.

-> it is not sufficient to do a job, you have to sell it. `Selling' to a scientist is an awkward thing to do.
+> it is not sufficient to do a job, you have to sell it.
+"Selling" to a scientist is an awkward thing to do.
 It's very ugly; you shouldn't have to do it.
 The world is supposed to be waiting, and when you do something great, they should rush out and welcome it.
 But the fact is everyone is busy with their own work.

 And this is for scientists, hardly the stereotypical personality for a salesman!
 One of the best classes I took in college was a sales class by [John Dozier](https://fa.ml.com/virginia/charlottesville/john-dozier/ "John bio"), and I still hope to improve on my salesmanship skills.
 Life would be significantly easier if I was better at selling